PopovEvgeniy/ecdp/readme.txt

 Source code

 The code is included in the source.zip archive.
-You need Turbo C++ 2006 Explorer to compile it.
+You need Turbo Delphi 2006 Explorer to compile it.

 Contact